Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: The and M oore nerve constructions

 That is, the simplicial set of maps computes a homotopy limit.
 Using this formulation of the maps, the following becomes an easy check of the definitions and standard properties of pullbacks of fibrations of Kan complexes.

 \begin{prop} Let $\aC$ be a simplicially enriched Waldhausen category.
-Then: \begin{enumerate} \item $\Sdot[n]\aC$ is a simplicially enriched Waldhausen category. \item If $\aC$ is simplicially tensored or enhanced, then so is $\Sdot[n]\aC$. \item The face and degeneracy maps $\Sdot[m]\aC\to \Sdot[n]\aC$ are enriched exact and are tensored exact or enhanced exact when $\aC$ is simplicially tensored or enhanced. \end{enumerate} Moreover, $\Sdot[n]$ preserves enriched exact, tensored exact, and enhanced exact functors. \end{prop}
+Then: \begin{enumerate} \item $\Sdot[n]\aC$ is a simplicially enriched Waldhausen category. \item If $\aC$ is simplicially tensored or enhanced, then so is $\Sdot[n]\aC$. \item The face and degeneracy maps $\Sdot[m]\aC\to \Sdot[n]\aC$ are enriched exact. \item If $\aC$ is simplicially tensored or enhanced then the face and degeneracy maps $\Sdot[m]\aC\to \Sdot[n]\aC$ are tensored exact or enhanced exact. \end{enumerate} Moreover, $\Sdot[n]$ preserves enriched exact, tensored exact, and enhanced exact functors. \end{prop}

 Applying the spectral category constructions of the previous section, we get a simplicial spectral category $\Sdot\aC^{\Gamma}$, natural in enriched exact functors of $\aC$.
 When $\aC$ is simplicially tensored or enhanced, we get a simplicial spectral category $\Sdot\aC^{S}$, natural in tensored exact or enhanced exact functors of $\aC$.
-The formula~\eqref{eqsn} for the mapping spaces then implies the following result for spectral categories.
+The formula~\eqref{eqsn} for the mapping spaces then implies the following results for spectral categories.

 \begin{prop} Let $\phi \colon \aC\to \aD$ be an enriched exact functor between simplicially enriched Waldhausen categories that are DK-compatible.
 If $\phi$ is a DK-embedding, then $\Sdot[n]\phi^{\Gamma}\colon \Sdot[n]\aC^{\Gamma}\to \Sdot[n]\aD^{\Gamma}$ is a DK-embedding. \end{prop}